Linear theory and violent relaxation in long-range systems: a test case: Introduction

 \section{Introduction}

+Systems of particles interacting via two-body long-range forces are well-known to have peculiar equilibrium and non-equilibrium statistical mechanics (see e.g. Ref. \cite{Elskens} and references therein).
+As far as their relaxation properties are concerned, much progress originated from numerical simulations of the one-dimensional gravitational system.
+In 1982, Wright, Miller and Stein \cite{Wright1982} observed its reluctance to thermalize due to the existence of quasi-stationary states (QSSs).
+These observations were later refined by various authors showing that the relaxation of the one-dimensional gravitational system usually proceeds through a rapid approach to a QSS, referred to as violent relaxation, followed by a very slow drift toward equilibrium \cite{Reidl1995,Tsuchiya1994_1996}.
+Such studies initiated a still very active line of research (see e.g. Refs. \cite{Yawn2003,Chavanis2005,Joyce2010}) on the intricate interplay between dynamics, ergodic properties and statistical mechanics in self-gravitating Hamiltonian systems.

+Moreover, in the case where space dimension is larger than one, the thoroughly investigated gravitational system, as well as the Coulomb system, combine the difficulties of long-range interaction with a short-range divergence.
+This was a motivation to introduce models in which the potential was truncated to retain only its long-range components.
+In addition, the periodic boundary conditions considered in such models amount to work with a compact space which is numerically convenient.
+Various numerical simulations and theoretical arguments \cite{Elskens,Inagaki1993,Antoni,Sandoz} gave indications that the corresponding toy models obtained in this way were sharing purely long-range relaxation characteristics similar to the original systems.

-The Hamiltonian Mean Field (HMF) model has become a well-known toy model to address the intricate relationships between dynamics and statistical mechanics of long-range interacting systems.
+The Hamiltonian Mean Field (HMF) model \cite{Antoni} derives from such a truncation procedure as it amounts, in its attractive ferromagnetic-like form, to the one-dimensional gravitational system with periodic boundary conditions where only the lowest Fourier mode is retained.
+It has become a well-known toy model to address the intricate relationships between dynamics and statistical mechanics of long-range interacting systems.
 It is defined by the following Hamiltonian

 where $N$ is the number of particles, and $\theta_i$ and $p_i$ denote respectively the position and momentum of the $i^{\mathrm{th}}$ particle.
-A useful collective quantity to introduce is the magnetization vector $(M_x,M_y)$ with
+A useful collective quantity to introduce is the so-called magnetization vector $(M_x,M_y)$ with

 The average energy per particle $U=\mathcal{H}/N$ reads then

 where $M\equiv\sqrt{{M_x}^2+{M_y}^2}$ denotes the modulus of the magnetization vector.